Lunarixus/AutoTSSSaver/README.md

 # How to use

-Download the Python project above
+Download the Python project above.
-Download TSSChecker from here: https://github.com/tihmstar/tsschecker Extract the files from TSSChecker into the same directory as the script Open a terminal and chmod +x the file which will be executed Run the script
+Download TSSChecker from here: https://github.com/tihmstar/tsschecker.
+Extract the files from TSSChecker into the same directory as the script.
+Open a terminal and chmod +x the file which will be executed.
+Run the script.

 # Optional

-If you are on any other OS then you may have to edit to subprocess.call command from ./tsschecker_macos to tsschecker_windows.exe and etc
+If you are on any other OS then you may have to edit to subprocess.call command from ./tsschecker_macos to tsschecker_windows.exe and etc.

-If you are editing the file name for Windows, be sure to remove the ./ otherwise the program will fail to find the tsschecker executable1
+If you are editing the file name for Windows, be sure to remove the ./ otherwise the program will fail to find the tsschecker executable.